SME-Management & Entrepreneurship

 Learning Outcomes:

-Upon completing this course, students recognize the impact of the economic narrative on entrepreneurial actions and deriving changes.
+Upon completing this course, alumni recognize the impact of the economic narrative on entrepreneurial actions and deriving changes.
 Entrepreneurs take center stage as the narrator, the homo narrans, to interpret commercial success and failure.
-Students understand the mechanisms of the narrative economy, which in practice coins the action taken and induces change.
+Alumni understand the mechanisms of the narrative economy, which in practice coins the action taken and induces change.

 Superior module: